 The mountains and alpine valleys of Victoria’s North East corner are spectacular to visit all year round.
-With fresh mountain air, crisp clean water, beautiful vistas in every direction, it’s an ideal RV destination in every season.
+With fresh mountain air, crisp clean water, and beautiful vistas in every direction, it’s an ideal RV destination in every season.

 And it’s the ideal destination for RVers, with no less than five ‘RV Friendly Towns’ dotted around the place.